ccxt/ccxt/wiki/Manual.md

 #### Notes On Ledger Entry Structure

 The type of the ledger entry is the type of the operation associated with it.
-If the amount comes due to a sell order, then it is associated with a corresponding trade type ledger entry, and the referenceId will contain associated trade id (if the exchange in question provides it).
-If the amount comes out due to a withdrawal, then is associated with a corresponding transaction.
+If the amount comes from a sell order, then it is associated with a corresponding trade type ledger entry, and the `referenceId` will contain the associated trade id (if the exchange provides it).
+If the amount went into a withdrawal, then is associated with a corresponding transaction.
+Below is a non-exhaustive list of ledger `type`s.
+Each exchange can have its specific ledger entry types.

 - `trade`
 - `transaction`